Here’s How Much Money You’ll Keep After Selling a House

 Seller concessions

 In other scenarios, sellers might agree to cover all or part of the buyer’s closing costs.
-Sometimes even a reduction of the previously agreed upon sale price can come into play, which will effectively reduce the amount a seller will net from the transaction.
+Sometimes even a reduction of the previously agreed-upon sale price can come into play, reducing the amount a seller will net from the transaction.

 “Knowledge is key throughout the process,” says Papa.
 “If you’ve got a really good agent working on your behalf, vetting these offers, you could go in the direction where you pick the offer that’s letting you walk away with the most money.”

-Here’s a list of some common seller concessions or buyers incentives:
+Here’s a list of some common seller concessions or buyer incentives:

-- Covering closing costs – 2% to 6% of the purchase price
+- Covering closing costs: 2% to 5% of the loan amount

-- Labor and materials costs associated with directly paying for repairs requested by buyer (can be reduced if your agent has connections with contractors)
+- Labor and materials costs: Associated with directly paying for repairs requested by the buyer (can be reduced if your agent has connections with contractors)

 Closing costs and additional fees